-You should plan to attend every parent-teacher conference.
+You should plan to attend all parent-teacher conferences.
 It is important that you come to school to get to know the staff and Central's programs and opportunities.
 It is equally important to come when a student progresses well.
 Too often, parents limit contact to corrective action; positive comments passed on to you about your child can be valuable and welcome.